Guides and Tutorials

 The maximum size of file you can upload at this time is not an issue.
 If you are experiencing problems when ordering a newspaper, please contact us and we'll help you place your order.
 Also, be aware than images larger than 15 MB cannot be uploaded into our Designer...if you do upload an image larger than 15 MB, the image might show, but not print whatsoever.

-The only form of payment we accept is from a debit card and a credit card.
+The only form of payment we accept is from a debit card, a credit card, and PayPal.

 We only allow schools and governmental agencies to use purchase orders and only when a credit card is disallowed.
 If you are one of those groups, please call before ordering.